-As was the practice in past times, a herald of the court would "proclaim", "preach", or herald the arrival of the King.
+In the ancient world, a herald of the court would "proclaim", "preach", or herald the arrival of the King.
 So, it was at this time, for the Lord was about to arrive to restore the remnant of the people from their idolatrous state and bring about a new exodus from sin.
-Those that heard and heeded the call would be marked out as repentant.
-They would have to undergo a critically important and necessary act.

-We will examine this act, which pointed to the identity of those who came to the Herald, and to the King.
+Those that heard and heeded the call would be marked out as repentant and would have to demonstrate this.
+This demonstration pointed to the identity of those who came to the Herald, and to the King.
 As we look at this act today, we will hopefully understand that the message of this Herald highlights the difference between symbolic and real baptism.

-When we speak about baptism then, we must remember that we are talking about more than a simple rite which people undergo.
+When we speak about baptism then, we must remember that we are talking about more than a simple ritual which people undergo.
 The rite of water baptism demanded by the Herald was a symbol of something else, and it is this something else which constitutes the real meaning of baptism, the reality behind water baptism.